CLOSE SEARCH

 Consumer contract damages - Consumer protection legislation creates special rules for damages, often including additional statutory remedies and a more flexible approach to remoteness

 Restitutionary damages - available in exceptional cases where the standard compensatory approach is inadequate.
-More common seen in intellectual property damages claims.
+More common in intellectual property damages claims.

 Given the complexity of contract damages, seeking legal advice before pursuing a claim is often crucial.
 We assist clients to :-